 About 30 years ago, I built an 18′ wood strip canoe.
 At the time, my family was young and I could only work on it intermittently.
 Over the course of six months, I had faired my mold frames, applied the redwood strips, faired the outside of the hull with a keen eye and applied the fiberglass cloth.
 Two months later I decided to take it off the mold to fair and fiberglass the inside.
 To my horror, the exterior hull bottom had a big dimple in the middle when removed from the forms.
 I immediately knew the cause.
 The humidity in my garage had skyrocketed since the outside of the hull was finished with fiberglass and epoxy.
 The unsealed inside of the hull had probably gained 4-5% in moisture content since the outside was fiberglassed.
 Continue reading

-In June of 2000, Mark Bronkalla launched his nearly complete but unnamed boat.
+In June of 2000, Mark Bronkalla launched his homebuilt Glen-L Riviera.
+The20′ runabout was nearly complete but not yet named.
 The boat turned heads wherever Mark took it and the reaction from bystanders was a universal “WOW.”
-This is how the beautiful home built 20 foot Glen-L Riviera got its name.
+That’s how his beautiful Glen-L Riviera got its name.

-Mark had never built a boat before, and found lackluster information from first-time boat builders like himself.
+Mark had never built a boat before and found lackluster information from first-time boat builders like himself.
 Websites or blogs with good information tended to end once the structure was built.
-Mark used his background in woodworking, marketing and computer science to share his first-time boat building experience to encourage and help other first-time boat builders.
+Mark used his background in woodworking, marketing, and computer science to share his first-time boat-building experience to encourage and help other first-time boat builders.
 In this article, I’ll give a brief overview of this build where WEST SYSTEM® Epoxy was used.
 Anyone considering a build similar to this should consult Mark’s website, bronkalla.com, for more detailed descriptions of each step.
 Continue reading

 I made this Dala horse in the style of the iconic Swedish horse as a Christmas gift for our first grandchild.
 I shaped the body out of a 3 pounds blue dock foam.
 I then covered the model with 3 1/2 oz crow-foot fiberglass cloth cut on the bias.
 I used WEST SYSTEM Epoxy and fairing fillers.